ProNeverFake/kios/README.md

 3. Set up the mios (branch = kios) and the robot.

 > BB: Go to check the project [mios](https://gitlab.lrz.de/ki_fabrik_integration/MIRMI-public/mios) for more information.
-GL.
+The docker image's name is "mirmi/mios", but is not compatible with this project.
+The skills necessary for the robot manipulation in kios are still being actively developed.
+A new docker image will be released as soon as possible.

 > BB: The project is still under development.
 Please feel free to start an issue if you have any question or suggestion.